 Gathering community input is vital to this process as we move forward.
 Our surveys has helped the City understand the needs and desires of residents and community stakeholders.
 It will help us identify safer, more convenient routes to jobs, retail, schools, recreation areas, parks, tourist attractions, and other important destinations.
-The survey is now closed, and the results will be available for viewing soon!
+The survey is now closed, and the results are available for viewing in Appendix B.

 Information on existing Pedestrian, Bike and Equestrian Trails

 Joint City Council and Planning Commission Workshop Powerpoint (April 1, 2015)